FriendsOfCake/crud/docs/listeners/jsonapi.rst

 Routing
 ^^^^^^^

-Only controllers explicitely mapped can be exposed as API resources so make sure to configure your global routing scope in ``config/router.php`` similar to:
+Only controllers explicitly mapped can be exposed as API resources so make sure to configure your global routing scope in ``config/router.php`` similar to:

 .. code-block:: phpinline